Cover Crops for Prevented Planting

 View the team members here.

-The virtual cover crop field day will discuss the why and how of inter-seeding cover crops into standing corn.
-All field crop producers, agribusiness professionals, government agency personnel and others interested in field crops production and management are encouraged to participate in this virtual field day.
+This Virtual Cover Crop Field Day discusses the why and how of inter-seeding cover crops into standing corn.
+All field crop producers, agribusiness professionals, government agency personnel and others interested in field crops production and management are encouraged to view this virtual field day.
 Benefits, challenges, planting, yield, and herbicide interactions will be discussed in a regional manner, considering research in Southwest Michigan, Central Michigan, the thumb, Northwest Michigan, and the UP.
+The link above takes you to map which allows the you to access any or all of these sites and the associated materials.

 MSU is dedicated to understanding how cover crops best function and enhance various production systems through innovative research and extension efforts.
 Follow us on twitter to stay up to date on all the latest cover crop news.
 Use #MSUcovercrops to connect with us!